liflab/beepbeep-3/Readme.md

 The repository is separated across the following folders.

-### Engine

-`Engine` contains the source files for BeepBeep's core.
-It is separated in two projects:

 - `Core`: main source files
 - `CoreTest`: test source files.
 You need to compile these files only if you want to run BeepBeep's unit tests.

-Compiling the project contained in that folder generates the file `beepbeep-3.jar`, which is the minimal file you need to run BeepBeep on your system.
+Compiling the project contained in the present repository generates the file `beepbeep-3.jar`, which is the minimal file you need to run BeepBeep on your system.

 BeepBeep tries to have as few dependencies as possible.
 However, the